Ramsar Sites in India: Map, State-wise List & Key Facts 2026

 • The Ramsar Convention entered into force in India on 1 February 1982.

-• Tamil Nadu (20) leads with the highest number of Ramsar Sites in India, followed by Uttar Pradesh with 10.
-Punjab and Odisha share the third position, each hosting 6 sites.
+• Tamil Nadu (20) leads with the highest number of Ramsar Sites in India, followed by Uttar Pradesh with 11.
+Punjab, Odisha, and Bihar share the third position, each hosting 6 sites.

 • Top States by Area Under Ramsar Sites: